Eggs are so nutritious that they're often referred to as "nature's multivitamin."

 The thing is, many studies show that eggs actually improve your cholesterol profile.

-However, some studies do show an increased risk of cardiovascular disease in diabetic patients.
-This needs further research though and probably doesn't apply on a low-carb diet, which can in many cases reverse type II diabetes (9, 10, 11).
+However, some studies do show an increased risk of heart disease in people with diabetes.
+This needs further research though and probably doesn't apply to a low-carb diet, which can, in many cases, reverse type 2 diabetes (10, 11, 12).

-Bottom Line: Studies show that eggs actually improve the cholesterol profile.
-They raise HDL (the good) cholesterol and increase the size of LDL particles, which should lower the risk of heart disease.
+Summary Studies show that eggs actually improve the cholesterol profile.
+They raise HDL (good) cholesterol and increase the size of LDL particles, which should lower the risk of heart disease.

 Choline is a lesser-known nutrient that is often grouped with the B-complex vitamins.